Skip to content

 4. Follow the on-screen prompts and restart your PC

 We tested this on a Windows 10 laptop where error 0x80070652 appeared during a cumulative update.
 The troubleshooter detected a stuck Windows Update service, restarted it, and the update installed on the next attempt.
-Tom’s Guide found that 55% of update errors are resolved by this troubleshooter alone.
+Microsoft Support recommends the Windows Update troubleshooter for this automated repair path.

 #Repair System Files With SFC